lhotovy/lhotovy-portfolio/README.md

 # This is a portfolio website created in React

-The code will be continuously updated.
+The live website can be seen here: https://lhotovy-portfolio.netlify.app/